astronaut505/Credit-or-crisis/README.md

 ### Performance Metrics

-### Model 1: Logistic Regression --- OUR BASELINE
+#### Model 1: Logistic Regression

--   **Training Set Accuracy:** 71.49%
+-   **Training Accuracy**: 71.47%
--   **Validation Set Accuracy:** 71.10%
+-   **Validation Accuracy**: 71.02%
--   **Precision, Recall, and F1-Score for Each Class on the Validation Set:**
+-   Precision, Recall, F1-Score for each class:
-    -   Good: Precision - 70%, Recall - 86%, F1-Score - 77%
+    -   **Good**: Precision - 70%, Recall - 86%, F1-Score - 77%
-    -   Standard: Precision - 75%, Recall - 68%, F1-Score - 71%
+    -   **Standard**: Precision - 74%, Recall - 68%, F1-Score - 71%
-    -   Poor: Precision - 69%, Recall - 59%, F1-Score - 64%
+    -   **Poor**: Precision - 69%, Recall - 59%, F1-Score - 64%

 #### Model 2: Decision Tree

--   **Training Set Accuracy:** 88.40%
+-   **Training Accuracy**: 88.09%
--   **Validation Set Accuracy:** 79.97%
+-   **Validation Accuracy**: 80.54%
--   **Precision, Recall, and F1-Score for Each Class on the Validation Set:**
+-   Precision, Recall, F1-Score for each class:
-    -   Good: Precision - 82%, Recall - 88%, F1-Score - 85%
+    -   **Good**: Precision - 81%, Recall - 89%, F1-Score - 85%
-    -   Standard: Precision - 80%, Recall - 86%, F1-Score - 83%
+    -   **Standard**: Precision - 82%, Recall - 85%, F1-Score - 83%
-    -   Poor: Precision - 77%, Recall - 66%, F1-Score - 71%
+    -   **Poor**: Precision - 77%, Recall - 66%, F1-Score - 71%

 #### Model 3: Random Forest Classifier

--   **Training Set Accuracy:** 87.10%
+-   **Training Accuracy**: 87.16%
--   **Validation Set Accuracy:** 82.26%
+-   **Validation Accuracy**: 82.19%
--   **Precision, Recall, and F1-Score for Each Class on the Validation Set:**
+-   Precision, Recall, F1-Score for each class:
-    -   Good: Precision - 78%, Recall - 93%, F1-Score - 85%
+    -   **Good**: Precision - 79%, Recall - 92%, F1-Score - 85%
-    -   Standard: Precision - 85%, Recall - 85%, F1-Score - 85%
+    -   **Standard**: Precision - 85%, Recall - 86%, F1-Score - 85%
-    -   Poor: Precision - 84%, Recall - 69%, F1-Score - 75%
+    -   **Poor**: Precision - 84%, Recall - 68%, F1-Score - 75%

 #### Model 4: LightGBM with SMOTE

--   **Training Set Accuracy:** 75.43%
+-   **Training Accuracy**: 75.38%
--   **Validation Set Accuracy:** 74.88%
+-   **Validation Accuracy**: 75.04%
--   **Precision, Recall, and F1-Score for Each Class on the Validation Set:**
+-   Precision, Recall, F1-Score for each class:
-    -   Good: Precision - 73%, Recall - 88%, F1-Score - 80%
+    -   **Good**: Precision - 73%, Recall - 88%, F1-Score - 80%
-    -   Standard: Precision - 76%, Recall - 79%, F1-Score - 78%
+    -   **Standard**: Precision - 76%, Recall - 79%, F1-Score - 78%
-    -   Poor: Precision - 76%, Recall - 58%, F1-Score - 66%
+    -   **Poor**: Precision - 76%, Recall - 58%, F1-Score - 66%

-###The performance metrics reveal distinct strengths and weaknesses for each model.
+**The performance metrics reveal distinct strengths and weaknesses for each model.**

--   The Logistic Regression model shows balanced performance with a validation accuracy of 71.10%, demonstrating decent generalization.
-Its strongest aspect is the high recall in the 'Good' class, indicating effective identification of this category.
-However, the model shows relatively lower effectiveness in precisely classifying the 'Poor' class, as reflected by its lower recall and F1-score.
-Overall, while it performs fairly well across all classes, there is room for improvement in distinguishing the 'Poor' class more accurately.
--   -   The Decision Tree has the highest training accuracy but a lower validation accuracy, suggesting some overfitting; however, it performs well in classifying the 'Good' and 'Standard' classes.
--   The Random Forest Classifier demonstrates a strong balance across all classes with the highest validation accuracy of 82.26%, indicating robust generalization.
-Its precision and recall for the 'Good' class are particularly notable.
+-   The Random Forest model shows the best overall performance with the highest validation accuracy and a good balance between precision, recall, and F1-score across all classes.
+This model appears to be the most suitable for your dataset.
--   The LightGBM model, while slightly less accurate overall, shows commendable performance, especially in identifying the 'Good' class, but it struggles more with the 'Poor' class.
+-   The Decision Tree model also performs well, especially in handling the 'Poor' class, but it's slightly inferior to Random Forest in overall accuracy and balance.
+-   Logistic Regression and LightGBM offer similar levels of accuracy, but Logistic Regression is simpler and might be preferred if interpretability is a key factor.
+-   The LightGBM model, while not outperforming Random Forest or Decision Tree in accuracy, provides a more balanced classification across classes

+Our models achieved promising results, but additional feature engineering could potentially enhance their performance, especially reducing the overfitting.
+The size and complexity of our dataset allowed for the creation of more features.
+However, we balanced this against the significant computational resources already required, with models taking up to 3 hours to run.

+Given these computational constraints, we focused on optimizing existing features rather than extensively expanding them.

+## Sumarry

 **Considering all metrics, the Random Forest Classifier emerges as the most performing model.
 Its superior balance in precision, recall, and F1-scores across all classes, coupled with the highest validation accuracy, makes it the most reliable choice for this specific dataset and task.**

+It's also important to consider the context of our application: If interpretability is important for the given task, Logistic Regression might be preferred despite its lower performance.
+If the highest possible accuracy on our validation set is the priority, Random Forest is the best choice.

 P.s Notebook takes around 3 hours to run.